 Wisdom is a Laysan albatross (Phoebastria immutabilis), a giant seabird that nests in large breeding colonies in the northern islands of the Hawaiian archipelago.
 She was first banded by researchers on Midway Atoll in 1956 when scientists at the time estimated she was about 6 years old.

 Albatrosses spend about 90 percent of their time at sea, soaring for days at a time over open ocean on their humongous wings, hardly ever resting except to land on the water to feed on fish eggs and squid floating on the surface.
 Once a year, more than a million Laysan albatrosses meet their partners on just two little Hawaiian islands in order to lay a single egg each and raise the chicks.
 It's very common for pairs to take breaks for a year, but Wisdom has produced an egg with her mate, Akeakamai, every year since they got together back in 2012.
 She doesn't seem that interested in slowing down, either.

-To put Wisdom's longevity into context, Laysan albatrosses generally enjoy a lifespan of anywhere between 12 and 40 years, so the fact that she's pushing 70 is really remarkable.
+To put Wisdom's longevity into context, Laysan albatrosses generally enjoy a lifespan of anywhere between 12 and 40 years, so the fact that she's 70 — and a new mom — is really remarkable.
 Scientists say she's looking great for her age.